ndronos/c-nomorph/Adamson-2011/README.md

 C is quirky, flawed, and an enourmeous success.
-While accidents of history surely helped, it evidently satisfied a need for a system implementation language efficient enough to displace assembly language,
+While accidents of history surely helped, it evidently satisfied a need for a system implementation language efficient enough to displace assembly language, yet sufficiently abstract and fluent to describe algorithms and interactions in a wide variety of enviroments.

 (Adamson, 2011)